-The Master Meat Crafter Program is a newly developed meat processing certification program held at the University of Wisconsin Meat Science Laboratory.
-The program is the first of its kind and will take approximately 2.5 years for an individual to complete.
-The program will consist of completing four elements for successful graduation and subsequent accreditation as a “Master Meat Crafter.”
+The Master Meat Crafter Program is a meat processing certification program held at the University of Wisconsin Meat Science Laboratory.
+The first-of-its kind program takes approximately 2.5 years for an individual to complete.
+The program consists of completing four elements for successful graduation and subsequent accreditation as a “Master Meat Crafter.”

 Six three-day Workshops:

 Food Safety & Meat Micro School – August

 Cooked & Emulsified Sausage School – May